 The two primary causes of iron deficiency are increased demand for iron, and a decreased intake or ability to absorb iron.
 The list of causes that come under each category means that a wide range of people are at risk of iron deficiency, the only way to know is to do an iron studies test, and not just think you need more iron and supplement “just in case”

-For women the biggest cause of an increased demand for iron is the menstrual cycle and pregnancy, especially during the reproductive years.
-As women approach menopause heavy periods and fibroids can cause iron deficiency anaemia, and for the elderly a low intake of nutrient dense foods, low stomach acid are the biggest cause of iron deficiency.
+For women, the biggest cause of increased demand for iron is the menstrual cycle and pregnancy, especially during the reproductive years.
+As women approach menopause heavy periods and fibroids can cause iron deficiency anemia, and for the elderly a low intake of nutrient-dense foods, low stomach acid are the biggest cause of iron deficiency.

-For men the biggest cause of an increased demand for iron is gastrointestinal bleeding, accidents and alcohol abuse.
+For men, the biggest cause of increased demand for iron is gastrointestinal bleeding, accidents and alcohol abuse.
 As men get older low intake of iron rich foods and gastrointestinal bleeding are the main causes of iron deficiency.

-The most common reason for a decreased intake are people who are following a plant based diet, this is mainly because plants contain non-heme iron which is absorbed at less than half of animal based heme iron.
+The most common reason for a decreased intake are people who are following a plant based diet, this is mainly because plants contain non-heme iron which is absorbed at less than half of animal-based heme iron.
 Plus many plants that are rich in iron also are high in phytic acid which also decreases the body’s ability to absorb iron.
-I have a lot of respect for people following a vegetarian / vegan diet for ethical or religious reasons and I would not want to discourage people from doing that, but it is important that they get an iron studies test each year at a minimum to make sure they have optimal levels of iron.
+I have a lot of respect for people following a vegetarian/vegan diet for ethical or religious reasons and I would not want to discourage people from doing that, but it is important that they get an iron study test each year at a minimum to make sure they have optimal levels of iron.

 Digestion problems and medications like proton pump inhibitors (use to treat reflux and one of the most overprescribed drugs) are a major cause of reduced iron absorption.
 In these cases addressing the cause of the iron deficiency is the first step in restoring optimal levels, rather than just taking a supplement.